davidande/FSRM-ANTICRYPTO/README.md

 As sometime Windows file manager is configured in Case sensitive, you have to configure it by checking **HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\Kernel obcaseinsensitive is set to 1**

+**After installation of FRSM role on a VM it's important to reboot almost 2 times** otherwise some Powershell commands will not be active.

 ## 2- Installation of script
 Download the FSRMNOCRYPTO.ZIP and UnZip only files to C:\FSRMNOCRYPTO so C:\FSRMNOCRYPTO contain:
 - FSRM_NOCRYPTO_2008.ps1 -> to be used with Windows Server 2008 and 2008 R2 (and in some case 2012)